 5. Utilizes cPanel Access

-Most web hosting providers offer a cPanel user-interface to simplify web monitoring and administrative tasks when running a website.
+Shared hosting uses a straightforward setup, thanks to a cPanel, to easily manage your website.
+Most web hosting providers offer a cPanel interface to simplify web monitoring and administrative tasks when running a website.

-Disadvantages of Shared Hosting
+Shared Hosting Disadvantages

-Decreases Site Speed
+1. Decreases Site Speed

-Potential Server Crashes
+2. Potential Server Crashes

-A reliable web development company can help mitigate this risk by providing alternative hosting options such as dedicated hosting or cloud hosting.
+A reliable web development company can help mitigate this risk by providing alternative hosting options, such as dedicated hosting or cloud hosting.

 Top Shared Web Hosting Providers